 Many, many good ideas are thought up around the edges of meetings.
 Many cultures include socializing as an important part of office life and that’s because it helps build relationships within the team.
 You never know when making a coffee before a workshop will result in a great connection or spark an idea, so create moments in the working day for a social chat.

 When you are stressed you fall back on what you know.
 Processes and working on autopilot help you get through times when you are busy or tired.
 That’s OK some of the time, but when you need to be creative, relying on what you know is the opposite of what you want to achieve!

 Ditch the stress and you can approach creative thinking with a clear head.

 None of these short-term ideas will work to their full advantage if the environment for creativity isn’t present in your workplace.

-Your team needs to feel appreciated if they are going to open up and fully participate in out of the box thinking.
+Your team needs to feel appreciated if they are going to open up and fully participate in out-of-the-box thinking.
 They need to feel that their ideas are taken seriously – nothing kills innovation faster than suggestions being shot down quickly.

 A creative environment is one where employees feel as if they are contributing to something meaningful.
 That could be a small project objective or a large corporate strategy.
 They need to know they are trusted to both do a good job and to operate within tested boundaries.

 In other words, the working environment should be a safe place for positive creativity.
 This takes time to build, so start today!